 Commercial Alliance – identifies a commercial association which exists between two Market Participants.
 A Commercial Alliance is confidential in nature and only those Market Participants subject to the specific association and the CSS Provider shall be notified when an association is created or terminated.
 The only current such Commercial Alliance is the Shipper and Gas Supplier Commercial Alliance.
 Shippers declare under the UNC which Gas Supplier is permitted to register the Shipper in respect of an RMP.
-The CDSP shall be the Data Master for these Commercial Alliance data items.
+The CDSP shall be the Data Master for these Commercial Alliance Data Items.

 Regulatory Alliance – identifies whether the necessary regulatory arrangements exist between two Market Participants.
 A Regulatory Alliance is confidential in nature and only the CSS Provider, those Market Participants subject to the specific association, and (for Gas Transporter and Shipper Regulatory Alliances) any Gas Supplier who has a Commercial Alliance with the Shipper, shall be notified when associations are created or terminated.
 Such Regulatory Alliances comprise:

 Gas Transporter and Shipper Regulatory Alliance: which Shipper is permitted to be included within a Pending Registration for an RMP on the network of the Gas Transporter.
-The CDSP shall be the Data Master for Gas Transporter and Shipper Regulatory Alliance data items.
+The CDSP shall be the Data Master for Gas Transporter and Shipper Regulatory Alliance Data Items.

-Distribution Network Operator and Electricity Supplier Alliance: which Electricity Supplier is permitted to make a Registration for an RMP on the network of the Distribution Network Operator.
-Each Distribution Network Operator, within its Electricity Retail Data Service, shall be the Data Master for Distribution Network Operator and Electricity Supplier Alliance data items.
+Distribution Network Operator and Electricity Supplier Regulatory Alliance: which Electricity Supplier is permitted to make a Registration for an RMP on the network of the Distribution Network Operator.
+Each Distribution Network Operator, within its Electricity Retail Data Service, shall be the Data Master for Distribution Network Operator and Electricity Supplier Regulatory Alliance Data Items.

-Switching Reference Data – identifies the Data Item Enumerations which are applicable to Data Items within Market Messages.
-The Code Manager shall be the Data Master for all Switching Reference Data Data Items.
+Switching Reference Data – identifies the Data Item Enumerations, as set out in the Data Specification, which are applicable to Data Items within Market Messages.
+The Code Manager shall be the Data Master for all Switching Reference Data.

 Switching Parameter Data – identifies key parameters which are utilised within business rule validation; including, but not limited to, objection window durations, standstill period durations and minimum switch period.
-The Switching Parameter Data is further described in the Data Specification.
-The Code Manager shall be the Data Master for Switching Parameter Data data items.
+The Switching Parameter Data is set out in the Data Specification.
+The Code Manager shall be the Data Master for Switching Parameter Data.

 The following rules will be applied when the Code Manager creates an Energy Company OFAF Group following a request from an Energy Company;